Best Volunteer Opportunities for Teens in Every Season

 Boys and Girls Club

 The Boys and Girls Clubs of America helps kids, especially those in vulnerable populations, to reach their fullest potential.
 There are clubs nationwide that strive to create a positive and hopeful environment during out-of-school time.
-Volunteers work with children six and up on homework, craft projects, and games.
+Volunteers work with children ages six and up on homework, craft projects, and games.
 They also inspire leadership, promote tech literacy, and help build job skills.

 Find a club and sign up to volunteer with the Boys and Girls Club in your area.